 Reserve Officer Training Corps (ROTC) scholarships are available for the full cost of tuition and fees plus a book allowance and a stipend.
 These are awarded on merit and require a military obligation.

 The program is a part of the United States Army Cadet Command.
 Some classes and activities are conducted on the Lafayette campus under the auspices of the Steel Battalion ROTC program.

 Students continuing in ROTC beyond their sophomore year may sign a contractual agreement which will lead to a commission as a second lieutenant in one of more than 20 branches of the active Army, Army Reserves, or National Guard forces upon graduation.
 All contracted cadets will receive monthly stipends during the school year.

-Through the Post-9/11 GI Bill, the Department of Veterans Affairs (VA) will provide funding in the amount of tuition expenses at the highest-priced state university.
+Through the Post-9/11 GI Bill®, the Department of Veterans Affairs (VA) will provide funding to cover a portion of your tuition, with limits set annually through the VA.
 Lafayette will provide an additional $10,000 in grant assistance toward the tuition difference for up to 10 students, and this funding will be matched by the VA Yellow Ribbon Program.

 Veterans who served in any division of the United States Armed Forces on or after Sept.
 11, 2001, are eligible for this benefit.
 Members of the Armed Forces who served on or after Aug.
 1, 2009, may be able to transfer benefits to a spouse or dependent child.
 The percentage of maximum benefits may vary based upon aggregate period of active duty.

 Veterans or their dependents planning to attend Lafayette full time must apply for admission and financial aid as a first-year or transfer student by the appropriate deadlines.
 All applicants must meet Lafayette’s admissions standards.
 Those planning on attending part time would need to apply through Lafayette’s Office of Part-Time Studies.